rfarenhorst/starter-academic/content/home/speaking.md

 Rik is an international keynote speaker and has delivered many lectures on conferences, (inc-company) events.
 Favorite topics are building high-performance digital organizations, the interplay between digital and organizational transformation, the importance of facilitative and digital leadership, talent management, and DevOps & Agile at scale.

 Do you want to book Rik for a lecture or keynote at your event?
-Or do you have some other question?
-Get in touch to discuss possibilities!
+[Get in touch](#contact) to discuss possibilities!

 #### Selected Talks